datature/resources/README.md

      <summary>Click to expand</summary>

 ### File Structure
-All the three kinds of models have a common file structure.
+The model have file structure below.
 Description for each file and folder in terms of its content or purpose are shown below.

 - input/: Some sample test images for prediction